More Slideshows from eMedicineHealth

 Headache Trigger: Cold Cuts

 Processed meats, such as cold cuts, have two strikes against them.
-They often contain tyramine, as well as food additives such as nitrites, which may trigger headaches in some people.
-Headaches caused by food additives are usually felt on both sides of the head (in contrast to a classic migraine, which strikes one side at a time).
+They often contain tyramine and food additives such as nitrites, which may trigger headaches in some people.

 Headache Trigger: Skipping Meals